purduecsbridge/percolator/README.md

 The [StyleChecker](https://purduecsbridge.github.io/percolator/api/latest/edu/purdue/cs/percolator/StyleChecker.html) audits the Java source files in a given directory and enforces the rules defined in a [Checkstyle configuration](https://checkstyle.org/config.html).

 By default, the [AutoGrader](https://purduecsbridge.github.com/percolator/api/latest/edu/purdue/cs/percolator/AutoGrader.html) will assume you are using Gradescope.
-If you are using Vocareum instead, just use the `withVocareum()` method when constructing your AutoGrader.
+If you are using Vocareum instead, just use the `onVocareum()` method when constructing your AutoGrader.

 ```java
 import edu.purdue.cs.percolator.AutoGrader;